Revisiting the Yom Hazikaron Ceremony

 Now it would certainly be a distortion to suggest that the alumni who have elected to serve in the Israeli army are in any sense representative of the general alumni community, or that we could judge the efficacy of our programming based on this highly selective group’s memories of SAR.
 And yet, as the Avi Chai researchers conclude in their study entitled, “Hearts and Minds study: Israel In North American Day Schools,” an emotional attachment to Israel is in fact the cornerstone of what constitutes day schools’ Israel education efforts.
 Even in our highly reflective and intellectual school culture, it would seem that when it comes to Israel education, SAR is not an exception to the rule.

-When our students talk about their commitments and connections to Israel, they are largely talking about how they feel about Israel, if they feel connected and aware of what is going on in Israel, etc. What they seem to crave while they are in High School is more experiences that will nurture and develop those emotional connections.
-In an interview I conducted with a 12th grade class, one student said that YZ and YH are days that “the school does a good job at”.
+When our students talk about their commitments and connections to Israel, they are largely talking about how they feel about Israel, if they feel connected and aware of what is going on in Israel, etc. They seem to crave more experiences that will nurture and develop those emotional connections.
+In an interview I conducted with a 12th grade class, one student said that YZ and YH are days that “the school does a good job at.”
 When asked what that meant, she explained: “you really feel very connected to Israel on those days, but the rest of the year, not so much.”
-And as another student remarked, “it’s important that YZ and YZ are emotionally loaded days.
+And as another student remarked: “it’s important that YZ and YZ are emotionally loaded days.
 We need them to be as intense as possible so our emotional connection to Israel will stick.”
 In general, YZ and YH loom large in their memory and in their annual experience of rebooting their emotional attachments.

 So why examine these days at all?
 If students benefit emotionally from them and feel as if they are drawn into a closer relationship with Israel on those days, why not just keep doing what we are doing?
-As a school community that is heavily invested in teaching our children to love Israel, to support Israel, and to see themselves in a deep and everlasting relationship with Israel, it would seem counterproductive to adopt a critical eye towards our commemoration2See Handelman where he discusses the Israeli government’s deliberate choice to place YH (and by extension, YZ) in the weeks following Pesach. of the “days of awe” in our calendar.
+As a school community that is heavily invested in teaching our children to love Israel, to support Israel, and to see themselves in a deep and everlasting relationship with Israel, it would seem counterproductive to adopt a critical eye towards our commemoration of the “days of awe” in our calendar.
 Perhaps we should leave them alone.

 A case for examination